 Remember to sort out the white balance

 Another thing to take into account when taking pictures in the snow is the white balance.
-The large white spaces of an image often tend to take on the hue of the surrounding colour.
-We then find ourselves with a snow that’s no longer grey, but blue or orange depending on the weather.
-If you want to get white snow, you must first neutralise the dominant colours.
+The large white spaces of an image often tend to take on the hue of the surrounding color.
+We then find ourselves with snow that’s no longer grey, but blue or orange depending on the weather.
+If you want to get white snow, you must first neutralize the dominant colors.
 This requires meticulous adjustment of the white balance.
-That being said, you don’t need to neutralise the dominant colours.
+That being said, you don’t need to neutralize the dominant colors.
 All you have to do is find the right balance to replicate the atmosphere you want to convey.
 Moreover, if you want to be controversial, feel free to bring out your polarising filters!

 Lastly, once again you are welcome to shoot in RAW format and set the white balance warm at home.

 To capture the snowflakes, be sure to set the shutter

 Capturing falling snow is the guarantee of a successful photo.
 To prevent the flakes from appearing in fuzzy lines, you must shorten the shutter speed.
 The shutter is what controls the amount of light that enters the camera.
 The shutter speed will, therefore, be the period of time during which the lens is exposed to light.
 A short exposure time is recommended to capture a subject that is moving.
 To get round flakes, you will need to opt for a high enough shutter speed to fix them in flight.
 On the other hand, if the aim is to capture the snowfall, it’s enough to extend the exposure time to capture the movement.